 On the other hand, those that stick to it through “the dip” are the ones who become experts in their respective fields.
 Those that “lean into the Dip” become the experts that we idolize in the area.
 I think I have been talking about this book because it’s such a true metaphor for nearly any new adventure.
 If you are starting a workout plan, this is the 3rd or 4th week.
 You are sore…but not seeing the 6 pack abs.
 If you are in sales, this is when you have had a good start, but the phone has not been ringing.
 This is the business that is doing okay, but not lighting the world on fire…yet.
 You are in “the Dip.”

 And the Dip is the wrong time to quit.
 Lean in.
 Keep grinding.
 No one said it would be easy.
 They said it would be worth it.

 Make sure you never miss an update!
 It’s time to become a VIP.
 Sign up here.

-Kirby Hasseman is the CEO of Hasseman Marketing, a full service marketing agency located in Ohio.
+Kirby Hasseman is the CEO of Hasseman Marketing, a full-service marketing agency located in Ohio.
 Learn more about Hasseman Marketing here.
-And if you are interested in have him speak at your next event, you can learn more here.
+And if you are interested in having him speak at your next event, you can learn more here.